Our Leadership Team 2020

 C. May appoint a Co-Chair and as many members as she deems necessary to serve on the Communications Committee.

-No Member may release information to any media outlet without the permission of the Communications Chair.
+D. No Member may release club-related information to the public or media without the permission of the Communications Chair.

 A. Shall be responsible for planning, and presenting all programmes for the Club including finding locations for the monthly luncheons.